Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: Implementation of GME Witnesses

-Similar to Witness~\ref{wit:BS-A}, this witness directly measures $\widetilde{W}_{\tr_{-}\rho}(\alpha;\mathcal{R})$ from \cref{thm:GMN-reduced-state}.
+Similar to the witness in Sec.~\ref{wit:BS-A}, this witness directly measures $\widetilde{W}_{\tr_{-}\rho}(\alpha;\mathcal{R})$ from \cref{thm:GMN-reduced-state}.
 However, instead of utilizing auxiliary modes, we shall choose $\mathcal{R}$ to be Gaussian states and simulate the convolution kernel using randomized measurement settings.

-The implementation of this witness, with the full circuit illustrated in \cref{fig:wit:BS-Rand}, proceeds as follows: \begin{enumerate} \item Choose $\alpha\in\mathbb{C}$ and $\Sigma\in\mathbb{R}^2 : \Sigma \succeq 0, \det\Sigma \geq \pqty{\frac{M-2}{4M^2}}^2$ \item For each run of the experiment, \begin{enumerate}[i.] \item Sample a random $\hat{\beta}$ such that
+The implementation of this witness, with the full circuit illustrated in \cref{fig:wit:BS-Rand}, proceeds as follows: \begin{enumerate} \item Choose $\alpha\in\mathbb{C}$ and $\Sigma\in\mathbb{R}^2 : \Sigma \succeq 0, \sqrt{\det\Sigma} \geq \frac{M-2}{4M^2}$ \item For each run of the experiment, \begin{enumerate}[i.] \item Sample a random $\hat{\beta}$ such that